 - the historical evolvement of the relationship between paid and unpaid or subsistence-oriented work

 - commodification and decommodification of domestic and care work

 - the role gender has played in shaping labour law and practice of regulating labour and the impact of labour law and labour practices on gender and gender relations

 - trade unions and gender locally, nationally and internationally

 - the politics of “women’s work” and “men’s work”

 We also aim at the exchange of knowledge about primary sources, archives, and literature related to the history of gender and labour.

-Eloisa Betti is research fellow at the University of Bologna.
-She is also coordinator of the WG Gender and Labour (SISLAV) and vice-president of the Italian Association of UDI Archives.
-She is working on the history of precarious work from a gender perspective.
+Eloisa Betti is adjunct professor of labour history at the University of Bologna and member of the Directive Committee of the Italian Society of Labour History.
+She has published on women’s labour history and the history of precarious work from a gender perspective. (email@example.com)

-Susan Zimmermann is President of ITH-International Conference of Labour and Social History.
-She has published on the international politics of women’s work in an unequally developing global economy.
+Susan Zimmermann is distinguished professor at Central European University, Vienna.
+She has published on the international politics of women’s work in an unequally developing global economy. (email@example.com)

-If you are interested in joining the Working Group on Feminist Labour History, please write to Eloisa Betti, email@example.com, giving the following information: Name, Institution (if any), e-mail address, thematic focus/interest.
+If you are interested in joining the Working Group on Feminist Labour History (i.e. be included in our email-list and receive information about our planned activities as well as the invitations to our Working Group meetings once a year) please write to Françoise Laot, firstname.lastname@example.org, giving the following information: Name, Institution (if any), e-mail address, thematic focus/interest.